yozh-io/xpirio-writings/writings/key_components_of_a_successful_web3_product_launch.md

 ### Balance Token Allocations
 You need to carefully manage team and investor allocations.
 In a bull market, you may have more flexibility and influence, but it's essential to balance these allocations to maintain market confidence.
+This means setting clear criteria for distribution, ensuring transparency, and avoiding over-allocation that could dilute value or create conflicts of interest.

 * In 2024, public sales saw almost no distribution because the popularity of airdrops grew exponentially, changing the approach to public token distribution.